UK says eavesdropping is legal, defends U.S. spy links

 "SNOOPERS' CHARTER BY THE BACK DOOR"

-Critics said the collaboration amounted to a "snoopers' charter by the back door", accusing the security services of having much greater access to Britons' phone and electronic communications than allowed under British law thanks to the clandestine U.S. programme.
+Critics said the collaboration amounted to a "snoopers' charter by the back door", accusing the security services of having much greater access to Britons' phone and electronic communications than they are allowed to under British law thanks to the clandestine U.S. programme.

 But Hague said such fears were misplaced.